awsdocs/amazon-glacier-developer-guide/doc_source/deleting-vaults-console.md

-# Deleting an Empty Vault Using the Amazon S3 Glacier Console<a name="deleting-vaults-console"></a>
+# Deleting an Empty Vault by Using the S3 Glacier Console<a name="deleting-vaults-console"></a>

 **Note**
-You must delete all exiting archives before deleting a vault\.
-This can be done by writing code to make a delete archive request using either the REST API, the Amazon SDK for Java, the Amazon SDK for \.NET or by using the AWS CLI\.
-For information about deleting archives, see [Step 5: Delete an Archive from a Vault in Amazon S3 Glacier](getting-started-delete-archive.md)
+Before deleting a vault, you must delete all existing archives within the vault\.
+You can do this by writing code to make a delete archive request by using either the REST API, the AWS SDK for Java, the AWS SDK for \.NET, or by using the AWS Command Line Interface \(AWS CLI\)\.
+For information about deleting archives, see [Step 5: Delete an Archive from a Vault in S3 Glacier](getting-started-delete-archive.md)\.

+After your vault is empty, you can delete it by using the following steps\.

-The following are the steps to delete an empty vault using the S3 Glacier console\.
+**To delete an empty vault by using the Amazon S3 Glacier console**

-1. Sign into the AWS Management Console and open the S3 Glacier console at [https://console\.aws\.amazon\.com/glacier](https://console.aws.amazon.com/glacier)\.
+1. Sign in to the AWS Management Console and open the S3 Glacier console at [https://console\.aws\.amazon\.com/glacier](https://console.aws.amazon.com/glacier)\.

-1. From the AWS Region selector, select the AWS Region where the vault exists\.
+1. Under **Select a Region**, choose the AWS Region where the vault exists\.

-1. Select the vault\.
+1. In the left navigation pane, choose **Vaults**\.

-1. Click **Delete Vault**\.
+1. In the **Vaults** list, select the option button next to the name of the vault that you want to delete, and then choose **Delete** at the top of the page\.

+1. In the **Delete vault** dialog box, confirm that you want to delete the vault by choosing **Delete**\.
+**Important**
+Deleting a vault can't be undone\.

+1. To verify that you've deleted the vault, open the **Vaults** list and enter the name of the vault that you deleted\.
+If the vault can't be found, your deletion was successful\.